Kareus/BOJChecker/README.md

 # BOJChecker
+### Introduction

-Parser for reading user profile and solved problem from Baekjoon Online Judge
+Parser for reading user profile from Baekjoon Profile.

+You can read User Tier, Solved problem list from BOJ and solved.ac.

+You can check whether users solved certain problems.

+Developed for algorithm study.

+Easy stuff, huh.

+### Note

+It would take some time to read data from web.